 The brewery has been involved in charitable activities for many years already.
 We help disabled people, war and labour veterans.

 We have initiated and participated in many projects in the region aimed at responsible alcohol consumption and drinking culture improvement.
 Such events include the Sober Driving project that involved over 5 thousand Voronezh residents in the first half of 2013.
 For 5 years our employees jointly with a number of NGOs and government bodies have been implementing the Beer Patrol project aimed at preventing beer sales to the underage.
 Dozens of outlets in Voronezh, Belgorod, Lipetsk, Tambov and Kursk have been inspected over this period.

 Several times a year our employees take part in environmental activities.
 In 2005, for example, the brewery initiated the Clean Forest activity, its main task being clean-up of the city recreation areas from household waste.
 In 2012 it included clean-up of the Dynamo central city park in Voronezh.
-The same year Baltika launched the Seven Rivers project under the auspices of the Sochi-2014 Organizing Committee.
-Baltika’s volunteers and residents of the city cleaned the Don river flood bed from litter.
+The same year the Seven Rivers project was launched under the auspices of the Sochi-2014 Organizing Committee.
+Voronezh brewery volunteers and residents of the city cleaned the Don river flood bed from litter.
 The waste mostly consisted of packaging – plastic and glass bottles, aluminum cans.
 It was thoroughly sorted and sent for recycling.

 We actively engage related industries in the Central black-earth region and NGOs in the implementation of CSR activities and experience sharing.

 Our brewery is always open for visitors.
 We regularly organize brewery tours for adults.
-In 2012 alone the brewery was visited by over 3,000 people.
+Every year almost 4000 adults visit Voronezh brewery.